pythonwithalex/Spring2015/terminal_basics.md

 ## A Short Terminal Primer for UNIX-like Systems

+Vocabulary
++ Terminal
++ Shell
++

 #### What is a Terminal?
++ A terminal is a general term that stands for any text-only mode of interaction with an Operating System.
-+ The essence of a terminal-based environment is the **READ EVALUATE PRINT LOOP (aka, REPL)** looping construct that reads in your commands, executes them, and then presents you with a blank prompt.
-The process repeats until you are done with the shell.
-This process is called a **REPL**, which is short for **READ EVALUATE PRINT LOOP**.
++ The essence of a terminal environment is the notion of the **READ EVALUATE PRINT LOOP (aka, REPL)** which reads your commands, executes them, and then waits for your next command.
-+ The Terminal application we use on our mac is a graphical simulation of a terminal that is directly attached to your system.
-It is a pseudo-terminal is a general program that provides a useful enviornment
++ The Terminal application we use on our mac is a simulation of the old-school, pre-GUI terminal, which was an interface to a mainframe.
+It packages the programs that work together to make up the terminal environment that runs on OS X.  It is a convenience, but it doesn't provide the interactive loop itself.
+Bash does that.
++ Bash?
++ Yes, Bash.
+Bash is a the shell that manipulates the Operating System.
+It works hand in hand with the lower levels of OS X that the user isn't able to access.

++ Think of the word 'terminal' as a sort of 'kleenex' type of word, where it stands for a general prompt.

 #### Filesystem Organization